 Please submit your feedback via this link: SUBMIT FEEDBACK.

 - UW-UAW 2018-2020 Collective Bargaining Agreement: For a program description, check out “Sexual Harassment and Prevention Training” under Memoranda of Understanding.
 For information about protections against harassment, check out Article 20: Non-Discrimination and Harassment.

 - UW Sexual Assault Resources: This website provides information on UW resources to victims of sexual misconduct, including sexual assault, relationship violence, domestic violence, stalking and sexual harassment.
 You will find information on ways to get confidential support, options to address safety concerns, where to receive medical care and counseling and information on reporting sexual assault.

 - UW Title IX: This website provides information about support resources, how to make a report/complaint, other education and training opportunities, policies and code, and other related Title IX information.

-More resources will be added periodically — please check back soon for updates!
+More resources may be added periodically — please check back for updates!